Jzaroli/MERN_GraphQL_Refactor/README.md

 # MERN_GraphQL_Refactor
 ## Description
 The functionality hasn't changed on this app, but the implemetnation has.
 Using GraphQL you can now sign up, login, and review books using the Google books API.
-You can then save them and delete them from the database.
-The task at hands was simply to refactor the code to use GraphQL.
+You can then save them and delete them from your profile.
+The exercise was simply to refactor the codebase to use GraphQL.
 Fun stuff!

 ## Usage
 You can access the app at the following link: https://mern-graphql-refactor.onrender.com/